rubel75/fold2Bloch-VASP/README.md

 `$ cd fold2Bloch-VASP; make`

 ### Execution
 Perform the band structure calculation and generate WAVECAR file for the k-mesh of interest using standard VASP procedure (see VASP [guidelines](https://cms.mpi.univie.ac.at/wiki/index.php/Si_bandstructure)).
+(The folliwing Matlab script `utils/fold.m` is designed to assist with preparing a folded string of k-points that will unfold on a desired k-path.)
 Then execute

 `/path/to/fold2Bloch WAVECAR FX:FY:FZ [-ncl]`